Seated Forward Bend (Paschimottanasana)

 - Heel-toe your feet.
-Flex them and, if possible, splay your toes apart to keep the legs engages and the feet active throughout the pose.
+Flex them and, if possible, splay your toes apart to keep the legs engaged and the feet active throughout the pose.

 - Internally rotate your upper legs by drawing the tops of your thighs toward each other.
 The internal rotation will engage the inner hamstring muscles.

 - Inhale.
 Sweep your arms above your head.
 Extend your spine by lengthening your back upward.
 Press the bottom corners of your shoulder blades toward your heart center to bring your shoulders down and back.

 - Exhale and bend over your legs from the hips.
 As you bend, maintain the spinal extension and draw the lower belly in to make room for your torso against your upper thigh.

 - If you have the flexibility, interlace your fingers and hook your hands around your feet.
 Alternatively, hold the outsides of your feet or rest your palms against the mat on either side of your legs.

 - Look at your toes.
 Draw your chest forward toward your shins, rather than down toward your knees.
 This action will help prevent your back from rounding.
 The bend should always come from the hips, not from the waist.